-B2B marketing should strategies the content online to ensure it is also targeted to other career verticals in the organisation that might be a part of the buying group, including product managers, data scientists, IT personnel, enterprise directors and more.
+B2B marketing should strategize the content online to ensure it is also targeted to other career verticals in the organization that might be a part of the buying group, including product managers, data scientists, IT personnel, enterprise directors, and more.

 It’s no secret that your customers are online.
 If your customers aren’t online, then you’d have no audience at all.

 That’s the reality of today’s digital world.
 It’s simply not enough to just exist online and hopes to spring up customers by the minute.